-- Tracks all of our REC and carbon offset purchases through the chain of ownership back to the renewable energy or carbon offset project owner, ensuring that no double claiming of the RECs or offsets has occurred.
-We thoroughly vet all of the renewable energy and offset projects we buy from ahead of time.
+- Tracks all of our REC purchases through the chain of ownership back to the renewable energy project owner, ensuring that no double counting of the RECs has occurred.
+We thoroughly vet all of the renewable energy projects we buy from ahead of time.
 Learn more.

-- Confirms that the appropriate number and type of RECs and offsets are purchased and retired on behalf of our customers so that they cannot be reused and that environmental benefits (e.g., emissions avoided) may not be claimed by anyone else.
+- Confirms that the appropriate number and type of RECs are purchased and retired on behalf of our customers so that they cannot be reused and that environmental benefits (e.g., emissions avoided) may not be claimed by anyone else.

-- Ensures that all applicable1 RECs align with Green-e requirements as outlined in the Green-e Energy National Standard and all of our offsets are Climate Action Reserve certified.2
+- Ensures that all applicable1 RECs align with Green-e requirements as outlined in the Green-e Energy National Standard.

-Our annual audit is no small feat; We put in hundreds of hours to responsibly track and manage our REC and offset supply to ensure it is appropriately allocated to our customers and to provide all the necessary documentation to our auditor.
+Our annual audit is no small feat; we put in hundreds of hours to responsibly track and manage our REC supply to ensure it is appropriately allocated to our customers and to provide all the necessary documentation to our auditor.
 And that doesn’t even include the countless hours our auditor puts in!

 As a carbon-neutral provider, we believe it’s worth showing our customers the great emissions-free benefits they are getting.
 The most recent Green-e Certification can be found here.
-The letter shows that our 2015 REC and offset retirements met or exceeded our obligations for the year.
+The letter shows that our 2018 REC retirements met or exceeded our obligations for the year.

 While not all of our cleaner electricity products are certified, all of our products are audited by a third party each year, making our products 100% third party verified.
 Please visit the Green-e site to see the full REC disclosure.